Nathan Healy

 Go Solar with LightReach — No Upfront Cost

-In Rhode Island, Palmetto’s LightReach program offers a Power Purchase Agreement (PPA) through Rhode Island Energy (formerly National Grid) under their Net Metering program.
-With a PPA, you pay a set rate per kilowatt-hour (kWh) for the solar energy your system produces — rather than a fixed monthly amount.
-That means your bill may vary slightly by season, but you’re always paying for clean energy at a predictable rate, not whatever the utility decides to charge.
+In Rhode Island, Palmetto’s LightReach program is available through Rhode Island Energy (formerly National Grid) via a Power Purchase Agreement (PPA).
+With a PPA, you pay a set price per kilowatt-hour (kWh) for the electricity your panels produce — rather than a fixed monthly amount.
+That means your solar bill may be a bit higher in sunny summer months and lower in winter, but you’re always paying less than standard utility rates.

 Go solar without the investment